Strip That Down: Music video

 On 18 May 2017, the lyric video for "Strip That Down" was uploaded to Payne's Vevo channel.
 The music video for the song was released on the same channel on 2 June 2017.
 The video was directed by Emil Nava.
 It starts with a female dancer performing, followed by a black-and-white scene with Payne.
 As the video transitions from black and white to colour, it shows Payne in a neon world of bright lights, dancing, and an appearance from featured artist Quavo.

 Reviewing the "sleek, colorful" clip, Rolling Stone staff wrote: "Payne rocks gently in what appears to be the inside of tanning bed."
 In Digital Spy, Justin Harp opined Payne "sheds One Direction's wholesome image in the sexy music video," and added, "The promo clip does exactly what it says on the tin, as the former boybander demonstrates his newfound hip-hop vibe while slinking around with twerking back-up dancers."
 Mike Wass from Idolator wrote that the video is "as awkward as the song", saying: "The Migos rapper appears completely at ease in his surroundings, while Liam looks like he accidentally wandered on to the set."

-As of March 2019, the video has over 288 million views on YouTube, becoming Payne's first Vevo-certified music video outside of One Direction.

 Chart performance

 "Strip That Down" charted within the top 5 in the charts of Australia, Ireland, New Zealand, and the United Kingdom.
-The single reached number 10 on the US Billboard Hot 100 on the issue dated 16 September 2017, becoming Payne's first top ten as a solo artist and Quavo's fourth.
-With his top ten, Payne became the third member of One Direction to achieve a solo top 10 single on the Hot 100, following Zayn and Harry Styles.
+The single reached number 10 on the US Billboard Hot 100 becoming Payne's first and only top ten as a solo artist and Quavo's fourth.
+Payne thus became the third member of One Direction to achieve a solo top 10 single on the Hot 100, following Zayn and Harry Styles.
 In addition, One Direction joined The Beatles, Fleetwood Mac, and New Edition to have at least 3 members with solo Hot 100 songs reach the top 10.

 On Billboard's Dance/Mix Show Airplay chart, "Strip That Down" reached number one in its 4 November 2017 issue for both artists, marking a first for Payne as he became the first solo artist from an all-male vocal group to top this chart (as he has charted as a member of One Direction, whose "What Makes You Beautiful" peaked at number 13 in May 2012); he also eclipsed his fellow members, three of whom also had top tens on this chart (two from Zayn, one each from Horan and Tomlinson respectively; Styles' debut "Sign of the Times" peaked at 37 in June 2017).
 In the case of Quavo, it surpassed his featured collaboration (with Justin Bieber, Chance the Rapper and Lil Wayne) on DJ Khaled's "I'm the One", which peaked at number two in July 2017.

+Following Payne's death in October 2024, the song saw a surge in sales and streams.
+The Official Charts Company showed "Strip That Down" place at number 75 on the UK Midweek Singles Chart.
+It re-entered the UK Singles Chart Top 100, on 25 October 2024, at number 41.